rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 handled than what you have available in the context of your code.

 For example, Listing 9-5 shows a function that reads a username from a file.
-If the file doesn't exist or can't be read, this function will return those errors to the code that called this function:
+If the file doesn’t exist or can’t be read, this function will return those errors to the code that called this function:

 <figure>